cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 #### `AccountId`

 An arbitrary string that serves as the identifier of the wallet account connected to the DApp, formed by the wallet according to its own rules.
 The main point is that the wallet understands what is required of it when it receives this identifier in a request.
+A wallet application can contain multiple wallets, and each wallet can have multiple accounts.
+This solution allows for the separation of requests between wallet accounts and connecting multiple accounts to a single DApp.

 ```ts
 type AccountId = string;
 ```

+> **Note:** This is not a derivation path; it's an account identifier that the wallet application operates with.
+It can have an arbitrary format; these are data that are passed from the wallet to the DApp and back 'as is'.
+For example, in the case of `cardano-wallet`, it could be a combination of `wallet_id` and `account_number`.

 #### `NativeToken`